We draw the attention of the believers to some of the most important rules regarding…

 An Important Note:

-In collaboration with other charitable organizations, I.M.A.M. takes on the responsibility of feeding the poor and needy in the United States, these “foods” are not transported abroad unless the supplies exceed the need.
+In collaboration with other charitable organizations, I.M.A.M. takes on the responsibility of feeding the poor and needy in the United States, these “foods” are not transported abroad unless the supplies exceed the need, or there is a necessary need.
 Those inclined can send their required fidyah and kaffarah by clicking on the following links:

 May God accept your fasts and good deeds, and may every year grant you the best of health and spirits.